Hamdi1996/Hamdi1996/README.md

 ### Hi there, I am Hamdy Mahmoud 👋

-<h2>I'm a Web Developer!!</h2>
+<h2>I'm a Software Engineer!!</h2>

-- 🔭 I’m currently seeking for opportunity as web developer.
+- 🔭 I’m currently working @Dafater as a Full Satck-Web Developer.
-- 🌱 I’m currently learning Nodejs and Laravel
+- 🌱 I’m currently learning Django Framework
 - 👯 I’m looking to collaborate with other developers and content creators
-- 🥅 2022 Goals: Contribute more to Open Source projects and solve more coding challenges
+- 🥅 2023 Goals: Contribute more to Open Source projects and solve more coding challenges
 - ⚡ Fun fact: Code Run Then Have Fun!!😄

 ### Connect with me: